 An iliac aneurysm is bulging and weakness in the wall of the iliac artery, a group of arteries located in the pelvis.
-An iliac aneurysm can burst, which can cause life-threatening uncontrolled bleeding.
+Iliac aneurysms can burst, which can cause life-threatening, uncontrolled bleeding.

 - Trauma from hip or lower-back surgery